 No one in the area was doing them.
 No one knew what they were.
 No one knew how to do them.
 So I found the soonest class and signed up.

 It just happened to be with NovaLash.
 The training was a joke.
 It was in a girl’s hotel room and consisted of practicing on a lime cut in half with a pair of lashes tapped to them.
 Then after lunch, we practiced on each other.
 My partner ended up dropping a quarter size amount of glue in my hair, never told me, and I had to cut the chunk out when I got home!
-But, I was now a “certified” lash artist.
+But, I was now a “certified” lash artist. **Novalash went on to revolutionize the lash industry with state-of-the-art training, a real textbook, and training facilities all over the US.
+I’ve gone back for refresher courses and am so impressed with the education offered now.

 I went home and begged every stylist, friend, family member, and strangers to let me practice on them.
 I LOVED lash extensions.
 I found my niche.
 This was also the same time I switched salons so my attitude was looking up.